-In relation to a successful claim for unfair dismissal, an Employment Tribunal may award any one of the following remedies:
+In relation to a successful claim for unfair dismissal, the Employment Appeals Tribunal may award any one of the following remedies:

 - (i) reinstatement,

 - (ii) re-engagement or

 - (iii) compensation.

-- (b) Constructive dismissal refers to the situation where an employer has made the position of the employee such that the employee has no other option than to resign.
-In other words the unreasonable actions of the employer force the employee to

-resign.
-Normally employees who resign deprive themselves of the right to make a claim for redundancy or other payments, but in the case of constructive dismissal, under s.136 ERA the employee is entitled to make a claim for unfair dismissal in spite of the fact that they actually resigned (Simmonds v Dowty Seals Ltd (1978)).
+- (b) Constructive dismissal refers to a situation where an employer has made the position of the employee such that the employee has no other option than to resign.
+In other words, the unreasonable actions of the employer force the employee to resign.
+Normally employees who resign deprive themselves of the right to make a claim for redundancy or other payments.
+However s.1 Unfair Dismissals Act (UDA) 1977 covers constructive dismissal which is defined as 'the termination by the employee of his contract of employment with his employer whether prior notice of the termination was or was not given to the employer in circumstances in which, because of the conduct of the employer, the employee was or would have been reasonable for the employee to terminate the contract of employment without giving prior notice of the termination to the employer'.

-An employee may also be able to claim constructive dismissal where the employer is in breach of an implied term in the contract of employment (Gardner Ltd v Beresford (1978)) and in Woods v WM Car Services (Peterborough) (1982)).
+An employee may also be able to claim constructive dismissal where the employer is in breach of an implied term in the contract of employment (Gardner Ltd v Beresford (1978)), and in Woods v WM Car Services (Peterborough) (1982)).
 The action of the employer, however, must go to the root of the employment contract if it is to allow the employee to resign.
 In other words it must be a breach of some significance (Western Excavating Ltd v Sharp (1978)).
 If the employee does not resign in the event of a breach by the employer, the employee will be deemed to have accepted the breach and waived any rights.
 However, they need not resign immediately and may, legitimately, wait until they have found another job (Cox Toner (International) Ltd v Crook (1981)).

 - (c) Wrongful dismissal is a common law action and as such, generally, the only effective remedy available is the award of damages representing the loss of earnings sustained by the dismissed employee.
-The employee will, nonetheless, be expected to mitigate their loss by accepting suitable alternative employment.
+The employee will, none the less, be expected to mitigate their loss by accepting suitable alternative employment.
 It is possible, in very limited circumstances, for the dismissed employee to seek an injunction to prevent the dismissal (see Ridge v Baldwin (1964) and Irani v South West Hampshire Health Authority (1985)). - 8 This question asks candidates to analyse the problem scenario in terms of the rules relating to the waiver of existing contractual rights.
 However, it is initially necessary to establish that the parties are, in law, in a binding contractual relationship.

-English law does not enforce gratuitous promises unless they are made by deed.
+Irish law does not enforce gratuitous promises unless they are made by deed.
 Consideration has to be provided as the price of a promise.
 This is equally the case where a party promises to give up some existing rights that they have.
-Thus, at common law, if A owes B £10, but B agrees to accept £5 in full settlement of the debt, B's promise to give up existing rights must be supported by consideration on the part of A. This principle, that a payment of a lesser sum cannot be any satisfaction for the whole, was originally stated in Pinnel's case (1602), and reaffirmed in Pinnel's case (1602).
+Thus, at common law, if A owes B $\in$ 10, but B agrees to accept $\in$ 5 in full settlement of the debt, B's promise to give up existing rights must be supported by consideration on the part of A. This principle, that a payment of a lesser sum cannot be any satisfaction for the whole, was originally stated in Pinnel's case (1602), and reaffirmed in Foakes v Beer (1884).